GPUOpen-Tools/dev_driver_tools/sphinx/source/index.rst

 graphics hardware.
 The suite is comprised of the following software:

--  **Radeon Developer Mode Driver** – This is shipped as part of the AMD public Crimson driver and supports the developer mode features required for profiling and debugging.
+-  **Radeon Developer Mode Driver** – This is shipped as part of the AMD public driver and supports the developer mode features required for profiling and debugging.

 -  **Radeon Developer Service (RDS)** – A system tray application that